ssgier/soft-npu/README.md

 # soft-npu
 *soft-npu* (software-based neural processing unit) is an event-driven framework for processing dynamics of spiking neural networks (SNNs).
-This project is in early stage of development.
+This project served as a proof of concept for some of my newer projects.

 ## Key Features